 Huffing and puffing he walked downstream.
 Crocodile was very heavy and scratchy.
-On reachingthe deep river, he dropped Crocodile and untied his legs; with a long branch he pried the net off his mouth.
+On reachingthe deep river, he dropped 'Now go-I'm getting hungry and may forget my promise.'
+Crocodile and untied his legs; with a long branch he pried the net off his mouth.

 And ran.